tewodrosweldebirhan/scar_segmentation_myops2020/README.md

 # Automatic Myocardial Scar Segmentation from Multi-Sequence Cardiac MRI using Fully Convolutional Densenet with Inception and Squeeze-Excitation Module

-This is the code for the MICCAI 2020 workshop paper in conjuction MyoPS 2020 (Myocardial pathology segmentation combining multi-sequence CMR)
+This is the code for the MICCAI 2020 workshop paper in conjuction with MyoPS 2020 (Myocardial pathology segmentation combining multi-sequence CMR)

 Automatic and accurate myocardial scar segmentation from multiple-sequence cardiac MRI is essential for the diagnosis and prognosis of patients with myocardial infarction.
 However, this is difficult